-What Types of Prescription Drug Addictions are Treated at Cornerstone?
+What Types of Prescription Drug Addictions are Treated at Cornerstone of Southern California?

 While there is a vast variety of prescription medications that can be addictive, the most common substances that people suffer from are the following;

 - Prescription opioids – including oxycodone (Oxycontin and Percocet), hydrocodone (Vicodin), fentanyl, codeine, tramadol, and Co-codamol

 - Prescription benzodiazepines (also known as tranquilizers or sedatives) – including diazepam (Valium), alprazolam (Xanax), Chlordiazepoxide (Librium), and Zolpidem (Ambien)

 - Prescription stimulants – including methylphenidate (Ritalin and Concerta) and dextroamphetamine (Dexedrine and Adderall)

 Signs and Symptoms of Prescription Drug Addiction

 Indicators that someone is struggling with a prescription drug addiction will vary depending on the severity of the addiction and what sort of prescription drug is being abused.
 Opioids, sedative-hypnotics, and stimulants all have their own unique addiction profile.
 Symptoms of prescription drug addiction will also vary from person to person depending on their environment and personality.
 However, there are some general signs you can be aware of that can suggest you or a loved one is addicted to prescription drugs, for example;

 - Feeling a need to consume the prescription drug more often, and in larger quantities due to an increased tolerance to the drug and/or in order to experience the same feelings as the earlier stages of taking the drug

 - Using prescription medication more regularly than advised by a medical professional

 - Ordering prescription medication online, rather than going to see a doctor

 - Requesting medication from several different doctors for the same ailment or repeatedly requesting more medication against the medical professionals' judgment

 - Stealing other people’s prescriptions, pretending to lose, or creating counterfeit prescriptions